PEMapModder/PocketMine-Plugins/CONTRIBUTING.md

 ###Issues
 - Do not spam issues.
 You will be blocked from this repository if you do so.
 - Make sure the issue has not been reported yet.
+- Name the issues accordingly.
+If it is a issue about the repository itself, name it `Repository: Your issue here`.
+If it about a specific plugin, name it `PluginName vVersionHere: Your issue here`.
 - Please check if the issue you want to report, or anything similar to the issue, has been reported yet.
 - Please make sure it is one of the plugins in this repository that caused the crash before reporting it.